-By default packages and services are disabled from generating this RDR.
+By default, packages and services are disabled from generating this RDR.

 This RDR is designed for services and packages where specific, per-transaction RDRs are required (for example, transaction level billing).
 It is easy to configure this RDR, in error, so that it is generated for every transaction, which may result in an excessive RDR rate.
-The generation scheme for this RDR should be configured with extra care.
+Configure the generation scheme for this RDR with extra care.